-The Bank's financial statements for the financial year ended 31 December 2023 and the financial year ended 31 December 2022, prepared in accordance with International Financial Reporting Standards as adopted by the European Union, have been audited by Agnieszka Accordi, a certified auditor registered under No. 11665 in the register held by the National Council of Statutory Auditors, acting on behalf of PricewaterhouseCoopers Polska spółka z ograniczoną odpowiedzialnością Audyt spółka komandytowa, an entity entered on the list of audit firms held by the Polish Agency for Audit Oversight under no. 144.
-PricewaterhouseCoopers Polska spółka z ograniczoną odpowiedzialnością Audyt spółka komandytowa issued an unqualified audit report on such financial statements of the Bank.
+The Bank's financial statements for the financial year ended 31 December 2020, prepared in accordance with International Financial Reporting Standards as adopted by the European Union have been audited by Agnieszka Accordi, certified auditor, member of the National Chamber of Certified Auditors, licence no. 11665, acting on behalf of PricewaterhouseCoopers Polska spółka z ograniczoną odpowiedzialnością Audyt spółka komandytowa, an entity authorised to audit financial statements entered on the list kept by the National Chamber of Certified Auditors under no. 144 and PricewaterhouseCoopers Polska spółka z ograniczoną odpowiedzialnością Audyt spółka komandytowa issued an unqualified audit report on such financial statements of the Bank.